Book Review: Runnin’ with the Devil: A Backstage Pass into the Wild Times, Loud Rock and Down and Dirty Truth Behind the Making of Van Halen

 Paris after the last

 DLR-era show ended up being depressing and icky.
-The band comes off
+The guys comes off

 particularly pathetic in Monk’s description of the meeting where the band fired